StefanOltmann/smart-home-android/README.md

 This is a private project to play around and learn Jetpack Compose.

-The app can be used with my [smart home project](https://github.com/StefanOltmann/StefansSmartHome) infrastructure.
+The app can be used with my [smart home project](https://github.com/StefanOltmann/smart-home-server) infrastructure.

-It has a lot of bugs, hacks and not many features.
-But it works.

 ## Screenshots